biocubicle/Bioinformatics/README.md

 Hammings Distance: #Finding the number of mismatches between two strings - i.e. Hammings Distance
 #Input - Two genome sequences of equal length with mismatches
 #Output- the number of mismatches between the two inputs

+Matching the pattern approx: #Finding the positions in the genomw where the given pattern matches approximately if not exactly
+#Input - a genome sequence, a pattern and the number of mistmatches that are acceptable (denoted by d)
+#Output - positions where the patterns match approximately